-Dogs love to play with their owners and by themselves.
+Dogs love to play with their pet parents and by themselves.
 Playtime is an important opportunity for your dog to get exercise, mental stimulation and bonding time with you.
 Make certain your dog has the appropriate kind of toys essential for enjoyment and safety.

 Toys you give your dog should be of the appropriate shape, size and condition: